He Long: In the People's Republic

 He's military accomplishments were recognized when he was promoted to being one of the Ten Marshals in 1955, and he served in a number of civilian positions.
-He was made Vice Premier.
-He headed the National Sports Commission, and in that role facilitated sports exchanges with the Soviet Union and the eastern European countries.
+He was also made Vice Premier, concurrently heading the National Sports Commission, and in that role facilitated sports exchanges with the Soviet Union and the Eastern European countries.
+He Long had had prior experience in organizing sports competitions since the Red Army period, and in 1951, established the earliest professional sports team established nationwide after the Civil War, facing pressure in appointing instructors and coaches who had worked under the Kuomintang.
 He was one of the most well-traveled members of the CCP elite, and led numerous delegations abroad, meeting with leaders of other Asian countries, the Soviet Union, and East Germany.